pixelmund/pixelmund/README.md

 ### Hi there im Julian (24/He/Him)👋

 I work as a full-stack engineer for an advertising agency in Germany.
+I also like to contribute to open source.

 <!--
 **pixelmund/pixelmund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.